OSI-Concerns/election-results-2025/petition.md

 of the 2025 election — *after* all voting had concluded, but *before* results were announced.**

-In the past, as with comparable elections for other organizations, signing of the board agreement took place only with the elected directors after the election.

 In any normal election, results are published transparently—regardless of whether some candidates withdraw, die, or are disqualified for any reason.
 Once a candidate has been placed on the ballot, the only way to